Unboxed-Software/solana-course/content/group-pointer.md

 This new mint will be created with group pointer and metadata extension.
 The group pointer address will be the mint itself.
 It means, we will store the group related information on the mint account itself.
 The metadata extension will be used to store the metadata about our collection.

-Since we are creating the mint with group and metadata pointer extensions, in addition to the four instructions mentioned above we need two more for the metadata pointer extension:
+Since we are creating the mint with group and metadata pointer extensions, we need some additional instructions:
- - `SystemProgram.createAccount`
- - `createInitializeGroupPointerInstruction`
- - `createInitializeMetadataPointerInstruction`
- - `createInitializeMintInstruction`
- - `createInitializeGroupInstruction`
- - `createInitializeInstruction`.

-Add the `createGroup` function with following arguments:
+- `getMintLen`: Gets the space needed for the mint account
+- `SystemProgram.getMinimumBalanceForRentExemption`: Tells us the cost of the rent for the mint account
+ - `SystemProgram.createAccount`: Creates the instruction to allocates space on Solana for the mint account
+ - `createInitializeGroupPointerInstruction`: Create the instruction to initialize the group pointer
+ - `createInitializeMetadataPointerInstruction`: Create the instruction to initialize the metadata pointer
+ - `createInitializeMintInstruction`: Creates the instruction to initialize the mint
+ - `createInitializeGroupInstruction`: Creates the instruction to initialize the group
+ - `createInitializeInstruction`: Creates the instruction to initialize the metadata
+ - `sendAndConfirmTransaction`: Sends the transaction to the blockchain

+We'll call all of these functions in turn.
+But before that let's define the inputs to our `createGroup` function:
  - `connection` : The connection object
  - `payer` : Payer for the transactions
  - `mintKeypair` : Keypair of the group mint